 Lowering the cost of going solar helps more people in your community go solar, which supports clean air, a more resilient energy grid, lower energy prices, and lower fossil fuel emissions.

-Solar Incentives and Rebates
+Solar Incentives and Rebates Terms

 - Rebates — A one-time incentive for solar installations offered by utilities and/or government agencies.